Welcome to The Snaith School Science Department.

 Pupils follow a two year Key Stage 3 curriculum, which is designed to develop science knowledge and understanding as well as further developing investigative skills.
 The curriculum is organised as follows.

 Chemistry units (Particles, Elements and compounds, Reactions)

 Biology units (Health, Ecosystems, Adaptation & Inheritance)

 Chemistry units (Periodic table, Separation techniques, Metals, The Earth)

 We also have a GCSE bridging unit to prepare students for GCSE Students begin their GCSE studies in Year 9

 Key Stage 4

 Our aim is to ensure that pupils in Key Stage 4 have the best choice of Science courses so that they are well prepared to study a science based course post-16 should they wish.
-All pupils who have the ability and interest complete separate GCSEs in Biology, Chemistry and Physics at an accelerated rate during core science lessons.
-All other pupils complete GCSE Science A (core science) and GCSE Additional Science with more opportunities to revisit key concepts and consolidate understanding.
-We use the AQA suite of science courses.
+All pupils who have the ability and interest can choose separate GCSEs in Biology, Chemistry and Physics in their Year 9 options choice.
+All other pupils complete GCSE Science (AQA double award).

 All local colleges offer Science AS and A2 courses.
 As well as Biology, Chemistry and Physics courses these include Applied Science courses.